DioxusLabs/docsite/docs-src/0.5/en/guide/your_first_component.md

 > Note: All attributes defined in [`dioxus-html`](https://docs.rs/dioxus-html/latest/dioxus_html/) follow the snake_case naming convention.
 They transform their `snake_case` names to HTML's `camelCase` attributes.

 > Note: Styles can be used directly outside of the `style:` attribute.
-In the above example, `color: "red"` is turned into `style="color: red"`.
+In the above example, `padding: "0.5rem"` is turned into `style="padding: 0.5rem"`.

 > You can read more about elements in the [attribute reference](../reference/rsx.md)